-The nervous system is one of two organ systems that maintain internal order within the body.
-It coordinates the activities of muscles, and organs, receives input from sense organs, triggers reactions, generates learning and understanding, and provides protection from danger.
-This is primarily conducted through electrochemical signaling that directly influences effector cells, either causing a muscle to contract or inducing a gland to release its contents.
-Occasionally, it modulates the body’s response indirectly by affecting endocrine glands.
+The nervous system maintains internal order within the body by coordinating the activities of muscles and organs, receives input from sense organs, trigger reactions, generating learning and understanding, and providing protection from danger.
+This is primarily conducted through electrochemical signaling between nerves and other cells.

 Bundles of neuronal axons are called nerves or tracts, depending on their location.
 Specialized cells called glial cells, whose role includes the production of myelin and the supply of oxygen, usually support neurons.
 Glial cells are also important in providing mechanical support and protection from pathogens.

 Neurons can form connections with each other to create circuits and networks that influence learning, perception, behavior, and even create predictable physiological responses to external stimuli.

 The primary function of the nervous system is to receive information and to generate a response to a given stimulus.
 The information and the response could be simple, subtle or complex.
 For instance, when a hot object is touched, its temperature is conveyed quickly to the central nervous system and the response is an immediate reflex of removing the hand, through the action of skeletal muscles.
 A few such incidents could also lead to the formation of learning and long-term memory encoded as a series of neural connections.

 Alternatively, it could be the sensation of a cold drink on a hot day, where the body responds with a feeling of pleasure.
 This is expressed through neuronal activity in various parts of the body, depending on the individual, not relying on any obvious effector cell.
 On the other end of the spectrum, the stimulus could be indirect, such as the sound of rustling leaves in a quiet forest, indicative of an animal slithering.
 This could lead to a cascade of responses.